aarongorka/aarongorka-com/content/blog/cms-project.md

 A script run on boot idempotently creates the service account with credentials fetched from Parameter Store, and scripts run after that that need to use the account can fetch the credentials.
 This works pretty well and is simple to implement.

 But further requirements exponentially increase the complexity of the solution.
 We now have a requirement to _automatically periodically rotate credentials_.
-You see, because we only set the password once and never updated it, the credentials were effectively static, and started to be stored elsewhere (CI/CD systems, people's memory).
+Because we only set the password once and never updated it, the credentials were effectively static, and started to be stored elsewhere (CI/CD systems, people's memory).

 To achieve this, we have yet again borrowed from the concepts of Kubernetes and implemented these requirements as [controllers].

 The controller in question watches the (desired) state of [Parameter Store], where we store the credentials of the service accounts.
 It regularly compares what is in Parameter Store to the (current) state by authenticating as that user.
 If the current state is found to not match the desired state, we must update that account's password.
 This is where it got quite tricky, because this automation also needed to be applied to the superuser account, and we were trying to log in to account when the password we fetched was wrong.

-Luckily, two things allow us to work around this
+Luckily, two things allow us to work around this:

   * The password for the superuser that the application is delivered with (yes, it's configured with an insecure default).
 Therefore, we can loop
   * Parameter Store stores the previous values (history) of a parameter